thinkful-ei-quail/spaced-repetition-client-zenzi-kayleigh/README.md

 1. Fork and clone the project to your machine
 2. `npm install`.
 This will also install the application *Cypress.io* for running browser integration tests

-The project expects you have the Spaced repetition API project setup and running on http://localhost:8000.
+The project expects you have the Langful API project setup and running on http://localhost:8000.

 Find instructions to setup the API here https://github.com/Thinkful-Ed/spaced-repetition-api.